 The need for college-level training in the field of Criminal Justice has grown dramatically.
-Criminal Justice agencies in all areas have recognized the value of college training for their employees.
-Some have made it mandatory, while many others offer incentive pay for employees with college education.
-Criminal Justice careers can be found in a variety of forms: law enforcement/police, private detectives, insurance companies, private security, child and adult protective services, correctional officers, probation and parole officers, juvenile counselors, and game wardens are among the many possibilities available.
+Criminal Justice careers can be found in a variety of forms: law enforcement/police, private detectives, insurance companies, private security, child and adult protective services, correctional officers, probation and parole officers, juvenile counselors, and game wardens.
 These people help our society run smoothly and within the realms of the law.
-They also play a key role in preventing future terrorist attacks on American soil.

 Graduates of a criminal justice program can find employment opportunities in the field at the local, state, and federal levels (most federal agencies do require a four-year degree as a minimum, however).
 After completion of the Criminal Justice Associate Degree program, students will have the basic knowledge to enter many public safety agencies.
 Students may also transfer to a four-year institution for more advanced coursework and to become more competitive in the job market.